Broadband quadrature-squeezed vacuum and nonclassical photon number correlations from a nanophotonic device: RESULTS

 To verify the compatibility of our squeezed light source with photon counting, we performed photon number-resolving detection on the device output.
 For this experiment a microring resonator with a wider cross-section of 800 nm x 1650 nm was used, which resulted in a higher loaded quality factor of approximately $8\times 10^5$ for the three resonances (escape efficiency $80\%$).
+The device used for the quadrature squeezing experiment was selected to emphasize the broadband squeezing that can be generated in such microring devices; larger resonance linewidths (and thus lower quality factors) are required for that demonstration.
 While some photon number squeezing could be observed in the device used for quadrature squeezing, which displayed lower quality factors, results were much improved for the higher quality factor device.
 This is due to the higher sensitivity of photon number squeezing to the effects of broadband Raman noise generated in fiber components: our photon detectors no longer benefit from the extremely narrowband mode selectivity of homodyne detection, and instead must accept all the noise present within the 100 GHz passband of the filtering system employed.
 Higher quality factors permit weaker pumps to be used, thereby increasing the overall signal to noise ratio.

 As illustrated in Fig. \ref{fig:tes_fig_exp}(a), the generated signal and idler were first separated and filtered by wavelength division multiplexing components (WDMs) yielding a total extinction of above $120$~dB at the pump wavelength, while incurring less than $2$ dB of loss on the signal and idler.
 The output was then coupled to superconducting transition edge sensors \cite{rosenberg2005noise}, which provide photon number resolution up to about $10$ photons per channel.
 The number of signal and idler photons detected in each pulse window was recorded for a range of pump powers, and the photon statistics analyzed.